dannythehat/football-betting-ai-system/README.md

 # Football Betting AI System

 ## Overview
 This project is the **AI prediction engine** - the intelligent core that analyzes football fixtures and generates betting predictions.
-It receives data from your main app, runs AI models, and returns Smart Bets, Golden Bets, and Value Bets with explanations.
+It receives data from your main app, runs AI models, and returns four distinct types of betting intelligence with transparent reasoning.

 **This system is NOT the full betting app** - it's the AI brain that powers predictions.
 Your main app handles the frontend, data ingestion, user management, and payments.